ZAGREB - Empowering Parents / Feldenkrais and ABM Children's Project

 € 350 with very flexible sliding scale fee (Seminar for Parents and Professionals)

 English (with Croatian translation)

 10am to 5pm, May 25-26, 2019 (2 Days Parent's Seminar)

 10am to 6pm, May 27-28, 2019 (2 Days free lessons for children)

 Šestinski vijenac 2, Zagreb, Croatia

-In May 2018, Nancy Aberle will give the seventh Feldenkrais and Anat Baniel Method Seminar for Parents and Professionals in Zagreb about WORKING with CHILDREN.
+In May 2019, Nancy Aberle and Lynn Bullock will give the eigth Feldenkrais and Anat Baniel Method Seminar for Parents and Professionals in Zagreb about WORKING with CHILDREN.
 A team of experienced Feldenkrais and ABM Practitioners will give 2 days of free lessons for the children with disabilities and their families.

 The two-day workshop is for parents and professionals (incl.
 Feldenkrais and ABM Practitioners).